Sustainable Tourism – Slovenia leads the way

 All this hasn’t come from Slovenia simply trying to be a little green; it is the result of a concerted effort by the government and tourist board.
 In 2009 a strategic initiative was launched with the sole aim of promoting sustainable tourism within Slovenia.
 The initiative followed strict guidelines.
 In 2014 it was renamed “The green Scheme of Slovenian Tourism” and is now a national certification programme with sustainable tourism at its very heart.

 The scheme is not only aimed at promoting sustainable tourism, but also provides a quality standard that all participating destinations, service providers and operators must adhere to should they wish to achieve the status of “Slovenia Green”.
 The “Slovenia Green” label is subsequently used to promote all green destinations and service providers who are certified and follow this quality standard.
 All the objectives of the scheme follow the rules of sustainable development and show care for the area they operate in.
-Currently 48 destinations are certified under this program.
+Currently 68 destinations and over 300 tourism providers are certified under this program.

 Ljubljana’s Gold status